svermeulen/vim-subversive/README.md

 xmap <leader>sc <plug>(SubversiveSubvertOverRangeMotion)
 ```

 Here we can think of sc as 'Substitute Case-insensitive'.
 This will behave the same as `<leader>s` except that it will perform an abolish 'subvert' instead of using vim's built in substitution command.
-This will allow the replace to apply regardless of case.
+This will apply the substitution and preserve whatever case the original word has.
 For example, given the following text:

 ```csharp
 class FooManager